 The size of the cage is important.
 In its resting cage, your bird must at least be able to fully spread its wings, without its tail feathers rubbing the bottom of the cage.

-If your bird does regular physical activity outside of its cage, it is best if it also has a day cage or play area.
+If your bird does regular physical activity outside of its cage, it is best if it also has a day cage or plays area.
 Ideally, birds should be able to fly, whether inside or outside their cage.

 To ensure the health of the flock of breeding birds, it is extremely important that they fly from one perch to another.
 If your home is small and your bird doesn’t have enough space, an outdoor aviary can be important.